A Heart That Works

 Actually, “happy” isn’t the right word to describe the family, or at least it wasn’t at the time.
 Delaney owns up to being “a shitty husband” who worked 14-hour days while Leah (who’d taken a leave of absence from her teaching job in Santa Monica and relocated to the U.K. so he could pursue his dreams of stardom) cared for a 3-year-old and a 1-year-old in a dreary, below-ground flat by herself while preparing for their third child’s arrival.

 “I was a bad husband and a very, very good cog in the TV machine,” Delaney admits, acknowledging having done “genuine damage” to Leah, “all while pretending to play a loving, attentive partner and dad on a TV show that would be advertised on buses that would drive by and splash my wife, who’d be pushing a double stroller while pregnant to go buy diapers and toilet paper for me and my children.”
-Reflecting on it now, “I luxuriate in shame.”
+Reflecting on it now, he writes, “I luxuriate in shame.”

 It was Leah who gave Delaney the ultimatum: Start being present, or she was leaving.
 He did, so she didn’t.
 Infant Henry got sick during the third season of “Catastrophe.”
 By the time the fourth and final season was shot, he was gone.
 Through it all, Delaney and his wife were intentional about spending time together, protecting their marriage, and holding back the ocean for as long as they could.